Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: pd-EMEE: An Estimator Using Per-Decision Inverse Probability Weights

-To summarize, by capitalizing on the maximum property \eqref{eq:maximum-property}, the per-decision IP weight $W_{it}$ makes use of some decision points that would be otherwise discarded because $W_{it}' = 0$ (Example 1b) and reduces the weight of some decision points (Example 2b), and this leads to the efficiency improvement. \readd{The efficiency improvement of our estimator is larger when a larger proportion of the decision points belong to the above two types, which happens when the proximal outcome window length $\Delta$ is large, when the randomization probability is large, or when the baseline success probability (i.e., the success probability of the proximal outcome under no treatment) is larger.} When the proximal outcome window is shorter than the distance between two decision points so that $\Delta = 1$, our estimator becomes equivalent to EMEE. \readd{In Supplementary Material \ref{appen:sec:re} we provided a theoretical analysis for the relative efficiency between the proposed estimator and the EMEE under simplifying assumptions.}
+To summarize, by capitalizing on the maximum property \eqref{eq:maximum-property}, the per-decision IP weight $W_{it}$ makes use of some decision points that would be otherwise discarded because $W_{it}' = 0$ (such as Example 1b) and reduces the weight of some other decision points (such as Example 2b), and this leads to the efficiency improvement.
+The efficiency improvement of $\hat\beta$ over EMEE is larger when a larger proportion of the decision points belong to the above two types, which happens when the proximal outcome window length $\Delta$ is large, when the randomization probability is large, or when the baseline success probability (i.e., the success probability of the proximal outcome under no treatment) is large.
+When the proximal outcome window is shorter than the distance between two decision points so that $\Delta = 1$, $\hat\beta$ is equivalent to EMEE. \readdBiostat{We will use ``relative efficiency'' to quantify the efficiency improvement, with relative efficiency between two estimators $\hat\theta_1$ and $\hat\theta_2$ defined as $\text{Var}(\hat\theta_2) / \text{Var}(\hat\theta_1)$.} In Supplementary Material \ref{appen:subsec:re} we provided a theoretical analysis for the relative efficiency between the proposed estimator and the EMEE under simplifying assumptions.

-\readd{Related techniques of reducing IP weights to improve efficiency were developed for other settings.
-In off-policy reinforcement learning, the per-decision importance sampling technique was proposed to construct IP weights related to ours by leveraging the fact that earlier outcomes cannot depend on later treatments \cite{precup2000eligibility}.
-In Cox marginal structural model, to determine a subject's contribution to a risk-set at time $t$, a stabilized weight was proposed which involves IP weights not through the end of the follow-up but only up till time $t$ \cite{robins2000marginal}.
+Related techniques of reducing IP weights to improve efficiency were developed for other settings.
+In off-policy reinforcement learning, the per-decision importance sampling technique was proposed to construct IP weights related to ours by leveraging the fact that earlier outcomes cannot depend on later treatments \citep{precup2000eligibility}.
+In Cox marginal structural model, to determine a subject's contribution to a risk-set at time $t$, a stabilized weight was proposed which involves IP weights not through the end of the follow-up but only up till time $t$ \citep{robins2000marginal}.
 Those settings are analogous to a special case in our setting ($T=1$), i.e., when focusing on a single proximal outcome that decomposes into a sequence of sub-outcomes.
-Our contribution is to extend the per-decision IPW technique to estimating causal excursion effects on longitudinal proximal outcomes.
-In Supplementary Material \ref{appen:sec:literature}, we provide a detailed explication on how our method connects to and differs from the literature.}
+Our contribution is to extend the per-decision IPW technique to estimate causal excursion effects on longitudinal proximal outcomes.
+In Supplementary Material \ref{appen:sec:literature}, we provide a detailed explication on how our method connects to and differs from the literature.

 Additional remarks about the property of the proposed estimator are as follows.